 We only send commercial electronic messages (CEM) in compliance with our Anti-Spam Policy, which has been developed in accordance with Canada’s Anti-Spam Legislation (CASL).

 What is a Commercial Electronic Message (CEM) and What is Spam?

 A CEM is an electronic message (e.g., e-mail, text) that encourages participation in a commercial activity.

-Spam, on the other hand, is unsolicited, unwanted electronic messages, also known as ‘junk’ e-mail or text messages that may be annoying, damaging, fraudulent or misleading.
+Spam, is unsolicited, unwanted electronic messages, also known as ‘junk’ e-mail or text messages that may be annoying, damaging, fraudulent or misleading.
 A CEM under CASL is broader than Spam.

 When Does the AAO Send Commercial Electronic Messages?

 The AAO is committed to respecting our members’, clients’, stakeholders’ and customers’ right to be spam-free and strives to ensure that every message we send provides relevant information to meet your needs.